 With strong links with major media organisations and production companies, USQ students are able to secure high quality work placements and gain a foothold in the industry.

-To learn more about the program, visit Arts.
+To learn more about the program, visit Media and Communication.

 Eurovision – Australia Decides will air on SBS tomorrow, 7.30pm AEST.